prysmaticlabs/documentation/docs/devtools/init-state.md

 Since we are dealing with a public decentralized network, we cannot assume that each peer behaves correctly, and there might be bogus, unresponsive, or even malicious peers.

 In order to avoid being stuck with a single unresponsive peer, our first fetcher implementation shuffled peers before selecting one to fetch data from.
-We have improved upon this method and now score peers on their behaviour and increase the probability of selecting high scoring peers, thus utilizing our mesh more efficiently.
+We have improved upon this method and now score peers on their behavior and increase the probability of selecting high scoring peers, thus utilizing our mesh more efficiently.

 We have quite sophisticated scoring mechanisms already in place, and we’re [continuingly](https://github.com/OffchainLabs/prysm/issues/6622) building on them.
 Currently, the peer scorer service is able to track peer’s performance (on how many requests, how many useful blocks -- that’s blocks advancing the head -- have been returned).
 Peers scoring higher will have a better chance of being selected (see [blocks_fetcher_peers.go](https://github.com/OffchainLabs/prysm/blob/ce397ce797c33dbcf77fa7670c356844ef6aad43/beacon-chain/sync/initial-sync/blocks_fetcher_peers.go#L94) for full code):
 ```go